 So, it’s been a few years since I really did a post on my Yule decorations and I thought I’d get back to that on the blog, instead of just IGing pictures.
 As you know, I’m a decorating fiend and

 So, we are coming close to Samhain, we are nearing a new moon, we are moving into a Mercury retrograde period, and all of this will be in the sign of Scorpio.
 In other words: we’re headed for a very

-Blessed Mabon.
-May the Second Harvest bring you abundance and joy. ~Yasmine and her family
+Blessed Mabon!
+May the Second Harvest bring you abundance and joy!
+From Yasmine and her team.

 Today, we’ll put together a magickal planner, so come plan with me!

 Blessed Lughnasadh.
 May your harvests be fruitful and your sacrifices given in reverence and honor.
 “There were three men came out of the west, their fortunes for to try, And these three men made a solemn vow John Barleycorn must

 Most Joyous Litha May the Oak King reign supreme through this day As the Wheel turns to the Waning Year!
 From Yasmine & her Team

 Litha — the summer solstice — falls on June 21st this year.
 The exact time is at 8:54 AM, PDT.
 The summer solstice means different things to different pagans, and all of these traditions can be right.
 In my tradition,